 Vision standards within the military are strict, however, within the past decade the inclusion of laser eye surgery has opened up the ranks to thousands of qualified applicants.
-However the standard is not the same in each of the services except to correctable standards.
+However, the standard is not the same in each of the services except for correctable standards.
 All services require eyesight to be correctable to 20/20.

 For obvious reasons, the eyesight of the pilot must be sharp to get into the pilot training programs, but eyesight must also remain within correctable standards for a pilot to keep flying.
 Below are the following standards of the military pilots for vision:

 To enter flight training, a candidate must pass a Flight Class I Flying Physical.
 To become a pilot, that means the candidate's vision can be no worse than 20/70 (correctable with glasses to 20/20) in each eye.
 To enter Navigator Training, the candidate can have vision no worse than 20/200 in each eye (also must be correctable to 20/20).

 After flight school, the standards relax a little.
 Pilots and Navigators who have already graduated flight training can remain fliers as long as their vision doesn't deteriorate beyond 20/400 in each eye (correctable to 20/20).

 Normal depth perception and color vision is required.